Rogeh4/AutoAlgosMaker/README.md

-automatically parses and solves labs by algorithms
+automatically parses and solves labs